BayashiPascal/FMB/README.md

 For the 2D static case:

-* FMB is in average 1.3 times slower than SAT to detect intersection and non intersection between Tetrahedrons.
+* FMB is on average 1.3 times slower than SAT to detect intersection and non intersection between Tetrahedrons.
-* FMB is in average 1.9 times slower than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.3 times slower to detect non intersection.
+* FMB is on average 1.9 times slower than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.3 times slower to detect non intersection.
-* FMB is in average 2.5 times slower than SAT to detect intersection between Cuboids, and 1.2 times slower to detect non intersection.
+* FMB is on average 2.5 times slower than SAT to detect intersection between Cuboids, and 1.2 times slower to detect non intersection.

-FMB is then in average always slower (from 2.5 times to 1.2 times) than SAT whatever the combinaison of Tetrahedron and Cuboid and the percentage of intersection.
+FMB is then on average always slower (from 2.5 times to 1.2 times) than SAT whatever the combination of Tetrahedron and Cuboid and the percentage of intersection.

 For the 3D static case:

-* FMB is in average 4.2 times faster than SAT to detect intersection between Tetrahedrons, and 1.1 times faster to detect non intersection.
+* FMB is on average 4.2 times faster than SAT to detect intersection between Tetrahedrons, and 1.1 times faster to detect non intersection.
-* FMB is in average 2.4 times faster than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.5 times faster to detect non intersection.
+* FMB is on average 2.4 times faster than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.5 times faster to detect non intersection.
-* FMB is in average 1.4 times faster than SAT to detect intersection between Cuboids, and 2.0 times faster to detect non intersection.
+* FMB is on average 1.4 times faster than SAT to detect intersection between Cuboids, and 2.0 times faster to detect non intersection.

-FMB is then in average always faster (from 4.2 times to 1.1 times) than SAT whatever the combinaison of Tetrahedron and Cuboid and the percentage of intersection.
+FMB is then on average always faster (from 4.2 times to 1.1 times) than SAT whatever the combination of Tetrahedron and Cuboid and the percentage of intersection.

 For the 2D dynamic case:

-* FMB is in average 1.7 times slower than SAT to detect intersection between Tetrahedrons, and 1.5 times slower to detect non intersection.
+* FMB is on average 1.7 times slower than SAT to detect intersection between Tetrahedrons, and 1.5 times slower to detect non intersection.
-* FMB is in average 2.2 times slower than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.5 times slower to detect non intersection.
+* FMB is on average 2.2 times slower than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.5 times slower to detect non intersection.
-* FMB is in average 3.1 times slower than SAT to detect intersection between Cuboids, and 1.5 times slower to detect non intersection.
+* FMB is on average 3.1 times slower than SAT to detect intersection between Cuboids, and 1.5 times slower to detect non intersection.

-FMB is then in average always slower (from 3.1 times to 1.5 times) than SAT whatever the combinaison of Tetrahedron and Cuboid and the percentage of intersection.
+FMB is then on average always slower (from 3.1 times to 1.5 times) than SAT whatever the combination of Tetrahedron and Cuboid and the percentage of intersection.

 For the 3D dynamic case:

-* FMB is in average 1.8 times faster than SAT to detect intersection between Tetrahedrons, and 1.05 times faster to detect non intersection.
+* FMB is on average 1.8 times faster than SAT to detect intersection between Tetrahedrons, and 1.05 times faster to detect non intersection.
-* FMB is in average 1.4 times slower than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.2 times faster to detect non intersection.
+* FMB is on average 1.4 times slower than SAT to detect intersection between a Tetrahedron and a Cuboid, and 1.2 times faster to detect non intersection.
-* FMB is in average 2.6 times slower than SAT to detect intersection between Cuboids, and 1.4 times faster to detect non intersection.
+* FMB is on average 2.6 times slower than SAT to detect intersection between Cuboids, and 1.4 times faster to detect non intersection.

-FMB is then in average always faster (from 1.8 times to 1.05 times) than SAT for a set of Tetrahedron, and faster than SAT for a combinaison of Tetrahedrons and Cuboids containining less than around 35\% of intersection, or a combinaison of Cuboids containining less than around 15\% of intersection.
+FMB is then on average always faster (from 1.8 times to 1.05 times) than SAT for a set of Tetrahedron, and faster than SAT for a combination of Tetrahedrons and Cuboids containining less than around 35\% of intersection, or a combination of Cuboids containining less than around 15\% of intersection.